pingcap/docs/reference/tools/tiup/cluster.md

     - Afterwards, when a command related to the cluster operation is executed, TiUP cluster examines whether there is a TiKV/Binlog node that has been taken offline.
 If not, TiUP cluster continues with the specified operation; If there is, TiUP cluster takes the following steps:

         1. Stop the service of the node that has been taken offline.
-        2. Clean up the data file related to the node.
+        2. Clean up the data files related to the node.
-        3. Update the cluster topology and remove the node.
+        3. Remove the node from the cluster topology.

 - For other components:

-    - When taking the PD component down, TiUP cluster quickly deletes the specified node from the cluster through API, stops the specified PD service and deletes the related data file.
+    - When taking the PD component down, TiUP cluster quickly deletes the specified node from the cluster through API, stops the service of the specified PD node, and deletes the related data files.
-    - When taking other components down, TiUP cluster directly stops the service and deletes the related data file.
+    - When taking other components down, TiUP cluster directly stops the node service and deletes the related data files.

 The basic usage of the scale-in command: